SEATTLE SEAHAWKS THREAD

 Hi Mel

-Bruuuuuuuce Irrrrviiiin!! :pimp:
+Bruuuuuuuce Irrrrviiiin!! :hat

 The offense definitely needs to catch up to the D like somebody mentioned.
-We sort of had a makeshift line against the Cowboys last week, but whichever guys we used in that game should be the line going forward, cause Okung, man :smh: dude gets injured after every play.
+We sort of had a makeshift line against the Cowboys last week, but whichever guys we used in that game should be the line going forward, cause Okung, man :{ dude gets injured after every play.

 ^ And the plays in between he's getting flagged.